Mridul-2003/Multiple-Disease-Prediction/Multiple-Disease-Predictor/README.md

 # Project: Multiple-Disease-Predictor-ML-Flask-WebApp
 ### Project Intro/Objective

 It's an end-to-end Machine Learning Project.
 The purpose of this project is to predict whether a person is suffering from a particular disease or not on the basis of his/her input data.
-The prediction has been done by using Machine Learning (ML) classification algorithms and it has been deployed as a Flask web app on Heroku.
+The prediction has been done by using Machine Learning (ML) classification algorithms .
 Currently, this web app can predict 3 types of diseases (Diabetes, Parkinson's and Heart Disease).

-### See Project

-Visit: https://multiple-disease-predictor-ml.herokuapp.com/  (This link might not work if the Heroku will discontinue its Free tier/plan, in that case, please scroll down and see how this deployed web app looks like on Heroku)

 ### Screenshots